Adult Gout Flare Treatment (Acute Gouty Arthritis)

 Other Conditions Considered

-• Pseudogout (CPPD): Acute knee or wrist pain in older adults; requires imaging and sometimes crystal analysis.
+• Pseudogout (CPPD): Acute knee or wrist pain in older adults, may require imaging and crystal analysis.

 • Trauma or fracture: Clear injury mechanism, deformity, or inability to bear weight.

-• Cellulitis: Diffuse skin redness and warmth without clear joint effusion or range-of-motion pattern.
+• Cellulitis: Diffuse skin redness and warmth without a clear joint-centered pattern.

 If your story suggests septic arthritis, fracture, DVT, or another serious condition, our MDs will direct you to in-person or emergency evaluation instead of attempting to fully manage your symptoms by telehealth alone.